unitaryfund/mitiq/README.md

 ### Error mitigation techniques

-Error mitigation techniques that Mitiq implements or plans to support in the future:
+Error mitigation techniques that Mitiq implements or plans to implement in the future:

 | Technique                                 | Docs                                                                                                                                  | Mitiq module                                                            | Paper Reference                                                                                     | Date Completed |
 |-------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|----------------|